minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 These dependencies can be used by child builders later on.
 For an example, see the below Router section.

 Finally (3), a concrete `Builder` class is created.
-It's structure follows the same pattern: a DependencyProvider is created, any intermediate objects (in this case `mainViewController`) is created and the final Router is constructed and returned.
+Its structure follows the same pattern: a `DependencyProvider` is created, any intermediate objects (in this case `mainViewController`) is created and the final `Router` is constructed and returned.

-#### Router
+### Router

 The Router concept comes from VIPER and is used to extract router specific logic.
 A `Router` has an associated `viewController` that it uses to route with.
-Usually routers call `present`/`dismiss`/`push`/`pop` calls on their `viewControllers`.
-ViewControllers call their router to perform specific router operations.
+Usually routers call `present`/`dismiss`/`push`/`pop` methods on their `viewControllers`.
+ViewControllers have a reference to their router to initiate routing requests.

-A Component with a router looks as follows:
+A component with a router is structured as following:

 `Builder` -> builds -> `Router` -> uses `ViewController` -> calls back into the same `Router`.

-As the Router uses the ViewController and vice versa, both objects define each others interfaces:
+As the `Router` uses the `ViewController` and vice versa, both objects define each others' interfaces:

 MainRouter.swift: